varyamereon/aviatorlogbooksite/privacy.md

     and across third-party websites.
 However, some third-party websites may keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.</p>"
+- template: detail-content
+  block: text-1
+  headline: Affiliate links
+  content: "<p>We may engage in affiliate marketing and have affiliate links present
+    on the Services for the purpose of being able to offer you related or additional products and services.
+If you click on an affiliate link, a cookie will be placed on your browser to track any sales for purposes of commissions.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"